Ambien Addiction Treatment

 With mild benzodiazepine withdrawal, you typically only see restlessness, anxiety, shakiness, and intermittent weakness–but these can often be accompanied by dizziness upon standing, nausea, cramps, and vomiting.
 These symptoms may be similar to the anxiety symptoms for which the medication was initially prescribed.
 Oftentimes, the return of significant anxiety during the withdrawal phase causes sedative addicts to relapse early in the process.

-The objective of detoxification is to stabilize the benzodiazepine withdrawal symptoms by giving the patient a long-lasting sedative at a selected dose, then gradually lowering the dose in order to “wean” him or her off the medication.
+The objective of supervised drug and alcohol detox is to stabilize the withdrawal symptoms by giving the patient a long-lasting sedative at a selected dose, then gradually lowering the dose in order to “wean” him or her off the medication.
 This reduces the withdrawal symptoms by making them less severe and more gradual.
 Which medicine to use and at what dose and for what length of time will be left to your Enterhealth physician’s discretion.

 Ambien addiction treatment options